 Equipment under scrutiny

-On this hike I was wearing the Wooly Merino T-shirt as a base layer and I was very satisfied with its performance.
+On this hike I was wearing the Woolly Merino T-shirt as a base layer and I was very satisfied with its performance.
 The t-shirt offers great moisture-wicking properties while the material is very comfortable to the touch (not itchy).
 As the fabric is very thin (150 g/m2)the t-shirt also dries fast and is incredibly breathable.
 Like with other base layers made of 100% Merino wool, I couldn’t detect any signs of odor after the hike.
 You can read the full review of the Woolly Merino t-shirt here.

 Conclusion and photo gallery